 by Leander Milbrecht

 Finally, some good news from Poland: Some liberal leaders ‘waved the rainbow flag’ on Tolerance Day.
-Queer activists, however, asked for more support – they had wished for a bigger commitment, especially from one politician.
+Queer activists, however, asked for more support – they had wished for a stronger commitment, especially from one major politician.

 A colourful rainbow shines through the Warsaw Night – a truly welcome sight after this year, which once again showed a clear increase in queer hostility in Poland.
 As a gesture of solidarity with the queer community, several buildings in Polish cities were brightly illuminated on Monday.
 These include the Palace of Culture and Science in Warsaw, the new City Hall in Gdansk, and buildings in Krakow, Wroclaw, Poznan and some smaller towns and cities.